OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 and the developers do not recommend taking the server offline during the process.
 However occasional upgrades are substantial enough, and the upgrade process will warn the administrator it is recommended.
+The warning appears in the "Obtain SQL Update Code" section.

 In these cases, consider upgrading the nonproduction instance during the week, and the production instance during the weekends or nights to minimize